mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

         * focus
             * timespan

 ## Focal Techniques

-Media Cloud currently supports the following focal techniques.

-* Boolean Query

 Details about each focal technique are below.
 Among other properties, each focal technique may or not be exclusive.
-Exlcusive focal techniques generate *focal sets* in which each story belongs to at most one *focus*.
+Exclusive focal techniques generate *focal sets* in which each story belongs to at most one *focus*.

 ### Focal Technique: Boolean Query

 The Boolean Query focal technique associates a focus with a story by matching that story with a Solr boolean query.  *focal sets* generated by the Boolean Query method are not exclusive.

+### Focal Technique: Similar Stories

+The Similar Stories focal technique associates a focus with a story by matching that story with "similar stories" model. *focal sets* generated by the Similar Stories method are not exclusive.

 ## `topics/<topics_id>/focal_set_definitions/create` (POST)